sairuk/pyANS/README.md

 config.example is kept in github with default settings, on first run this is copied to .pyANS in the users home directory.

-Edit your settings in the config file
+Edit your settings in the config file located at `$HOME/.pyANS`

     [path]
     ansi_store = ./libraries